On This Page

 Renewal and the Non-Practising Class

 I have not practised nursing within the previous three years, so I will not meet the Declaration of Practice requirement for renewal.

 - Can I join the Non-Practising Class now or do I have to wait until renewal opens for next year?

 You do not have to wait until renewal opens.
 You can join the Non-Practising Class at any time of the year by requesting an application form from the College’s Customer Service Centre.

-- If I join the Non-Practising Class now, or if I am already a member of this class, what will I have to do when renewal opens in October?
+- If I join the Non-Practising Class now, or if I am already a member of this class, what will I have to do when renewal opens?

-When annual membership renewal opens in October, you will have to complete the online renewal form for Non-Practising Class members and pay the annual membership fee for Non-Practising Class members.
+When annual membership renewal opens, you will have to complete the online renewal form for Non-Practising Class members and pay the annual membership fee for Non-Practising Class members.

 - What happens if I resign?